 Partitioning CSV data sets

 It is possible to partition your CSVs into files that then become available to specific grid nodes.
-This is done via a system property Tricentis Flood will set for each node, which is a 0-based index called node_index and for each grid, called grid_index.
+This is done via system properties Tricentis Flood will set for each node:

 For example, on a 3 node grid, you would create 3 individual CSV files, one for each node e.g. node0.csv, node1.csv and node2.csv to partition your data.
 You then upload them all with your test plan and in the CSV Data Set Config just refer to the filename programatically using: